|Rewards Rating:||3.1 / 5|

 Chase Sapphire Preferred Card*

-While you have to pay a $95 fee for the Marriott Bonvoy Boundless card, the fee may be worth it if you want to earn more Marriott points.
-The Bonvoy Boundless card offers a larger sign-up bonus than the Bonvoy Bold card and a much better earning rate, making it more valuable than the Bonvoy Bold card, even with the fee considered.
+While you have to pay a $95 fee for the Marriott Bonvoy Boundless card, the fee may be worth it if you want to earn more Marriott points and award nights.
+The Bonvoy Boundless card offers a bonus of 5 free nights after spending $5,000 in the first 3 months and a much better earning rate than the Bonvoy Bold card, making it more valuable, even with the fee considered.
 You also get a free night award each year with the Bonvoy Boundless card – worth up to 35,000 points – and automatic gold status each year you spend $35,000 on the card.

 And Chase gives you ultimate flexibility in how you redeem your points: You can redeem them as statement credits for any travel purchase or through Chase’s Ultimate Rewards portal.
 You can transfer points to a variety of airline partners at 1:1 rate, or you can redeem them for cash back at a value of 1 cent per point.